 …plus an assortment more, to be added when time permits (and if they can be uncovered).

 In 2010, Dez Skinn received a Guinness World Record award for his 1979-created Doctor Who Weekly which had become the world’s longest lasting TV tie-in title.
-He received further Guinness World Record awards for the title in 2011 and 2012.
+He received further such awards for the title in the following years.

 His name was also the answer to a question on BBC2’s Mastermind TV series (6/5/10) when a contestant was asked, “The first edition of Warrior featured both Marvelman and V for Vendetta.
 Who founded and edited the comic?”